 Mental Health Services Act Reversion Fund.
-Would amend the Mental Health Services Act by instead requiring that any funds allocated since the 2008-09 fiscal year, except as specified, to a large, medium, small, or very small county, as defined, that have not been spent for their authorized purpose within 3 years of being allocated, and any interest earned on unspent funds, revert to the state for deposit into the newly established Mental Health Services Act Reversion Fund.
+Would amend the Mental Health Services Act by instead requiring that any funds allocated since the 2008-09 fiscal year, except as specified, to a instead requiring that any funds allocated since the 2008-09 fiscal year, except as specified, to a large, medium, small, or very small county, as defined, that have not been spent for their authorized purpose within 3 years of being allocated, and any interest earned on unspent funds, revert to the state for deposit into the newly established Mental Health Services Act Reversion Fund.
 The bill would authorize a very small county to apply for a waiver, subject to approval by the commission, requesting a delay of the reversion of funds, but not for more than 5 fiscal years from the time of allocation of funds.